temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ### What is Temenos DevX Platform?

-“DevX” is a cloud based infrastructure for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand[**... see more**](./what-is-devx.md)
+“DevX” is a cloud based platform for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand.

 ## **Features**